qcha41/arduino-optical-shutters/README.md

 ![](shutters.gif)

-This repository contains both the arduino microprogram, and the python driver.
+This repository contains both the microprogram to flash on the Arduino, and the python driver based on the Python library pyvisa.

 Elements:
 - 1x [Arduino Uno Rev 3](https://store.arduino.cc/arduino-uno-rev3)